jasiek/dmr-codeplug-gen/README.md

 ### How to use?

+* define the env variable CALLSIGN as your callsign
+* define the env variable DMRID as your DMR ID (radioid.net)
 * `poetry install`
 * `poetry shell`
 * Run `make` to build the codeplug.
 This will pull all data files and build a codeplug into `plug.yaml`.